jpaquim/psycle/trunk/cpsycle/readme.txt

 for keyboard and midi input.
 Midi sync is not fully working.
 Additional the version has a pianoroll, multitracking, track scopes, a param rack and optional a sequenceview that displays the sequence in a gantt layout.
-Besides english, more language are possible, and a spanish language file was added.
+Besides english, a spanish language file was added.
 Many limititation of Psycle are related to the file format.
 Internally the use of fixed arrays were replaced by dynamic structures, but the limitations remain to maintain file compatibility.
 This needs to be worked out further.

 Structure of the host